 "Show yourself in all respects to be a model of good works, and in your teaching show integrity, dignity."
 (Titus 2:7)

 I hold MD PhD degree from the School of Medicine, University of Zagreb.
 I believe that the greatest learning experiences come from working with different group of people as to achieve academic, professional, and spiritual growth.
-I have been involved in pre-clinical and clinical medical science, and completed post-doctoral fellowships at Fred Hutchinson Cancer Research Center, Seattle, WA (1993-1996) and Cleveland Clinic (1999-2002).
+I have been involved in biomedical, translational, and clinical medical science (research), and completed post-doctoral fellowships at Fred Hutchinson Cancer Research Center, Seattle, WA (1993-1996) and Cleveland Clinic (1999-2002).

-Between 1999 and 2011, I was employed at the Cleveland Clinic; first as a post-doctoral fellow at the Cerebrovascular Research Center, Neurosurgery, and upon receiving an AHA grant was promoted to project staff (Research Assistant Professor), working in both bio-medical and clinical science & clinical trials.
+Between 1999 and 2011, I was employed at the Cleveland Clinic; first as a post-doctoral fellow at the Cerebrovascular Research Center, Neurosurgery, and upon receiving an AHA grant was promoted to project staff (Research Assistant Professor), working in both bio-medical and translational medical research & clinical trials.

-As of January 2014, I serve as Lead Faculty and Program Coordinator for Health Informatics at King University, School of Behavioral & Health Sciences.
+As of January 2014, I serve as Lead Faculty and Program Coordinator for Health Informatics at King University.
 I have been using my skill set to serve our new program and our students.

 What are my interests?
 Professionally, I am passionate about Medical science & research; Education; Program development; Leadership.
 In my private life, I enjoy spending time with my family and friends.
+I love art and music.
 I have a wonderful family who has been supportive of my work and education.
 In return, I enjoy serving and leading others to achieve their full potential.

 With self-knowledge comes a greater awareness of who we are, what our true goals in life are, and what direction we want to set for our life.
 This, in a nutshell, is the gift of maturity.
 I see myself as a service-oriented professional who thrives on socially meaningful work.